Rommel myth: In Nazi and Allied propaganda

-Rommel's victories in France were featured in the German press and in the February 1941 film Sieg im Westen (Victory in the West), in which he personally helped direct a segment reenacting the crossing of the Somme River.
+Rommel's victories in France were featured in the German press and in the February 1941 film Sieg im Westen (Victory in the West), in which he personally helped direct a segment reenacting the crossing of the River Somme.
 Rommel's victories in 1941 were played up by Nazi propaganda, even though his successes in North Africa were achieved in Germany's least strategically valued theatre of the war.
 In November 1941, Joseph Goebbels (head of the Reich Ministry of Propaganda) wrote about his intention to have Rommel "elevated to a kind of popular hero".
 Rommel, with his innate abilities as a military commander and love of the spotlight, was a perfect fit for the role Goebbels designed for him.

-In North Africa, Rommel received help in cultivating his image from Alfred Ingemar Berndt, a senior official at the Reich Propaganda Ministry, who had volunteered for military service.
+In North Africa Rommel received help in cultivating his image from Alfred Ingemar Berndt, a senior official at the Reich Propaganda Ministry, who had volunteered for military service.
 Seconded by Goebbels, Berndt was assigned to Rommel's staff and became one of his closest aides.
 Berndt often acted as liaison between Rommel, the Propaganda Ministry and the Führer Headquarters.
 He directed Rommel's photo shoots and filed radio dispatches describing the battles.

-In the spring of 1941, Rommel's name began to appear in the British media.
-In the autumn of 1941 and early winter of 1941/1942, he was mentioned in the British press almost daily.
+In the spring of 1941 Rommel's name began to appear in the British media.
+In the autumn of 1941 and early winter of 1941/1942 he was mentioned in the British press almost daily.
 The Daily Express and The Cairns Post wrote: "No 'von' nonsense about Erich, nor the code of conduct—such as it was—that most Prussian officers have honoured in war.
 He is a gangster general, trained in a harder school than Chicago.
 He was Hitler's thug organiser before he came to power ...
 So Erich became leader of the S.S.
 Black Guard, Hitler's private army, which executes his private revenges and guards his person ...
 When at last Poland made a stand for democracy, it was Rommel who led a panzer corps against the Polish horse cavalry with conspicuous gallantry.
 Later in France Hitler made him a Knight of the Iron Cross for breaking through the Maginot Line at Maubeuge with the 7th Armoured Division.
 True, French resistance was almost at an end then, but Erich was entitled to his decoration, too."
 Toward the end of the year, the Reich propaganda machine also used Rommel's successes in Africa as a diversion from the Wehrmacht's challenging situation in the Soviet Union with the stall of Operation Barbarossa.